tytydraco/yessleep/out/My_fiancé_went_missing_six_months_ago_and_everyones_convinced_I_killed_her_Last_night_my_doorbell_camera_caught_her_standing_across_the_street_staring_at_our_house_from_the_edge_of_the_cornfield.md

 It took about an hour to settle my screaming nerves.

-I bolted from window to window, peering out into the storm, frantically surveying the perimeter for whatever I thought I saw, hoping *that* would calm me down.
+I darted from window to window, peering out into the storm, frantically surveying the perimeter for whatever I thought I saw, hoping *that* would calm me down.
 The patrol backfired.
 My imagination projected the long-legged silhouette into every dark corner of the overwhelming gloom, elevating my panic to new heights.

 Autopilot took over.